Mo-21/Card-Flipping-Game/README.md

    - If the symbols match, both cards stay flipped.
    - If the symbols do not match, both cards flip back over.
    - Continue until all pairs are matched.

+## Technologies Used

+- Vanilla JavaScript [](./javascript.svg) with Vite [Vite](./public/vite.svg)
+- HTML5
+- CSS3

+## Contributions

+Contributions to improve the game's features, performance, or code structure are welcome!
+Fork the repository, make your changes, and submit a pull request.

+## Acknowledgements

+This game was developed as a learning project to practice JavaScript OOP concepts and was inspired by various memory card games available online.